AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 In order to use `getAccountByUsername()` in B2C scenarios you must enable your `idTokens` to return the `emails` claim in your B2C tenant.
 MSAL will fill the `username` field on the `AccountInfo` object with the first element of the array returned on the `emails` claim.
 In most cases this array will only have one element, however, if you notice that your idTokens are returning more than one email on this claim, ensure you are calling `getAccountByUsername` with the first email.

 To enable this claim open up your User Flow configuration in the Azure Portal.
 Click the `User Attributes` tab and make sure `Email Address` is checked.
 Then click the `Application Claims` tab and make sure `Email Addresses` is checked.
 You can verify that the `emails` claim is now being returned by acquiring an `idToken` and inspecting its contents.

+## I logged out of my application.
+Why am I not asked for credentials when I try to log back in?

+When you log out of a B2C application by calling MSAL's `logout()` API, MSAL.js will first clear browser storage of your user's tokens then redirect you to the Azure B2C logout endpoint.
+The B2C service will then close your session but may not log you out of your federated IDP.
+This happens because the service does not make any assumptions about other apps you may want to log out of.
+What this means in practice is that when a user attempts to login again the B2C service will prompt the user to select which Social IDP they would like to sign in with.
+When the user makes their selection, they may be signed back in without interaction.

+You can read more about this behavior [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/session-overview#sign-out)